huggingface/hub-docs/docs/hub/datasets-libraries.md

 # Libraries

-The Dataset Hub has support for several libraries in the Open Source ecosystem.
+The Datasets Hub has support for several libraries in the Open Source ecosystem.
 Thanks to the [huggingface_hub Python library](../huggingface_hub), it's easy to enable sharing your datasets on the Hub.
 We're happy to welcome to the Hub a set of Open Source libraries that are pushing Machine Learning forward.